-Scientific Research involves performing a methodical study in order to prove a theory or answer a specific question.
+Scientific Research involves performing a methodical study to prove a theory or answer a specific question.
 It is carried out in Universities, Laboratories and Hospitals across Ireland by healthcare professionals and scientists.
-Examples of questions that have been addressed by research into diabetes are;-
+Examples of questions that have been addressed by research into diabetes are:

 - What are the optimal treatment targets for glucose, blood pressure and cholesterol in type 2 diabetes?

-Research involves gathering numbers, statistics, opinions, motivations and observations to answer these kind of questions.
+Research involves gathering numbers, statistics, opinions, motivations, and observations to answer these kinds of questions.

 How will you know “health claims” are true?